 Although you may have a general idea that something is wrong, you might not know if you have a specific mental health condition that needs to be addressed.
-Also, you might know of one problem without realizing other issues are contributing tot your distress.
-A clinical psychologist can learn about these problems through interviews with you and tests designed to evaluate your thought processes, your emotions, and your behavior.
+Also, you might know of one problem without realizing other issues are contributing to your distress.
+A clinical psychologist can learn about these problems through interviews with you and tests designed to evaluate your thought processes, emotions, and behavior.
 They might ask you whether you're experiencing certain symptoms to determine if you need to be evaluated further for a mental health condition.

 Helps You Work Through Past Traumas

-People who have suffered from psychological traumas often need to see a psychologist to face the emotions surrounding the traumatic event or situation.
-They are not only there to listen, but they can help you understand how the trauma has affected you.
+People who have suffered from psychological trauma often need to see a psychologist to face the emotions surrounding the traumatic event or situation.
+They are not only there to listen, but also they can help you understand how the trauma has affected you.
 They can guide you to a better perspective of the issue and help you realize your power to overcome the trauma to live a better life today.

 Helps You Set Reasonable Goals

 When you don't know what to do about a mental, emotional, or behavioral problem, going to a psychologist for help is an excellent way to make that decision.
 The counseling psychologist can explain what types of goals would be beneficial to your mental health.
 Then, they can help you set goals that require some effort but that you can achieve without intense fear of failure.

 Teaches You How to Change the Way You Think

 There are times when the most crucial part of overcoming a mental health issue is simply to think differently about it.
 Through cognitive restructuring, the counselor can help you change your thought patterns concerning troubling events, dysfunctional relationships, or your concept of yourself.
 They can help you make better choices about what thoughts to focus on, too.